Robofest Mentoring and Coaching Programs to Maximize Pedagogical Values

 Free Hands-on workshops

-Almost every Saturday each spring, Lawrence Tech has provided free hands-on technical workshop.
-We have taught Handy Board, Lego RCX code, Lego RoboLab, NQC, LeJos Java for free open to the public.
-We estimate that over 1,000 students attended the free workshops since 2000.
+Almost every Saturday in January-Feburuary, Lawrence Tech has provided free hands-on technical workshops.
+We have taught Handy Board, Lego RCX, IntelliBrainBot, NXTG, RoboLab, NQC, NXC, LeJos Java, RobotC for free to the public.
+We estimate that over 1,500 students attended the free workshops since 2000.
 It was interesting to see that many parents were also learning robotics.
 We run summer robotics camps as well.
 Since 2004, some of the workshops were webcast and videoconference to reach people who could not come to the Lawrence Tech campus.
 Webcast versions of the workshops can be accessed as streaming videos at http://www.robofest.net/resources.htm.
+We began Webinars back in 2008.

 Workshops for Teachers